 The Clock System Service can be configured to run in either Static mode or Dynamic mode via the MPLAB Harmony Configurator.
-In Static mode, the service will configure the Oscillator module to the user-desired system clock frequency, peripheral bus clock frequency, reference bus clock frequency, and USB PLL clock frequency.
+In Static mode, the service will configure the Oscillator module to the user-desired system clock frequency, peripheral bus clock frequency, reference bus clock frequency, USB PLL clock frequency, and Bluetooth PLL clock frequency.
 These settings are set at initialization and are designed to remain the same for the duration of run-time.
 In Dynamic mode, the service will also set all of these frequencies at initialization; however it offers the function support to allow users to change the system clock frequency, peripheral bus frequency, and if the device supports it, the reference clock frequency.